Q-more/qmore/_posts/K8s_fundamentals.md

     ### Addons
     - Web UI (Dashboard)
- ## Deployment
- - Deployment file :
-    * configuration is given in yaml format
-    * pod configuration (smallest unit of deployement) :
-        - defining containers images
-        - ports
-        - you can define number of running pods
-        - can have one or more pads

 ## How to work with Kubernetes?

         You need to use Kubernetes API objects to describe your cluster's desiered state.

 - usually desired state is created via the command-line interface **kubectl**

 ## What are Kubernetes Objects?

-        Kubernetes Objects are persistent entities int the Kubernetes system.
+        Kubernetes Objects are persistent entities in the Kubernetes system.
 Kubernetes use them to represent the state of your claster.

 - they can describe:
     - running applications (in containers)
     - available resources
     - behaviour policies (restart,upgrade and fault-tolerance)

 ### Object
-- every object contains two fields space and status that govern the object's configuration
+- every object contains two main fields space and status that govern the object's configuration
 - **spce** - Describes your desired state for the object.
     - it is mandatory